 Numbers not included

 Further information on the 23.8” and 27” models can be found on the manufacturer’s website.
-The S24 is listed for ~$300 and the S27 for ~$500 on the manufacturer’s website in the US.
-Global availability and perhaps slightly lower prices should be expected shortly.
-If there’s sufficient demand we’ll request a sample of at least one of these models.
+The S24 was initially listed for ~$300 and the S27 for ~$500 on the manufacturer’s website in the US.
+The monitors are now available from other retailers globally.